-In order to allow the development of robust distributed algorithms, three central demands have to be met (see also [2, 3]):
+In order to allow the development of robust distributed algorithms, two central demands have to be met (see also [2, 3]):

-- 1. User consent and control: All resources of a site should be under its control.
-This means that also all resources granted to a subject (such as time, space and bandwidth) should be under its control.
+- 1. Owner consent and control: All resources granted to a subject (such as time, space and bandwidth) should be under its control.
 For simplicity, it is best if subjects can only grant resources to their children.
 In this way, a subject only needs to control the resources of its children.
 Notice that these resources always belong to the same site since we do not allow subjects to migrate.
-Since, in addition, subjects cannot access anything directly outside of their realm, user consent and control is assured. - 2.
-Minimal exposure: The exposure of any information and resources due to the interaction with other subjects should be kept at a minimum, which includes the user consent and control issue.
+Since, in addition, subjects cannot access anything outside of their realm directly, owner consent and control is assured. - 2.
+Minimal exposure: The exposure of any information and resource due to the interaction with other subjects should be kept at a minimum, which includes the owner consent and control issue.
 Ideally, subjects should not be inspectable from outside and no information should be obtainable from a subject that can be used to take over its identity, even if the subject would want this.
 Only information that has been explicitly sent by the subject should be obtainable from that subject.
 Furthermore, a subject should be able to control the type and amount of information sent to it, which implies that a subject A should not be able to introduce a subject B to a subject C without B's consent.
 To minimize exposure in a parent-child relationship, initially there should only be a connection from the child to its parent, and not vice versa.
-This makes sure that subjects can, in principle, act independent of their environment so that subjects may just be verified once and then run anywhere with the same guaranteed outcome. - 3.
-Minimal authority: A subject should be given the minimal possible authority to ensure the first two properties.
-This is also known as the principle of least authority or POLA.
+This makes sure that subjects can, in principle, act independent of their environment so that subjects may just be verified once and then run anywhere with the same guaranteed outcome.